 Bill has worked with technology entrepreneurs for his entire career, which spans more than two decades.
 Trained in economics and law, Bill is keenly interested in how technology, social media and big data is transforming society and human interactions.
 In this light, Bill has contributed to a new curriculum on digital ethics for the Kennedy School of Ethics at his alma mater, Georgetown University.
 A former attorney, he was an early partner and founder of the Seattle office of Venture Law Group before joining Mohr Davidow Ventures, where he began his venture capital career.

 Bill received his B.S.F.S. from Georgetown University School of Foreign Service and a J.D. from Northwestern University School of Law.

-- Bill’s current investments include Adamas Pharmaceuticals (NASDAQ: ADMS), Carrum Health, Clover Health, Employee Channel, Healthtap, Pacific Biosciences (NYSE: PACB), Reach, Splice Machine and what3words.
+- Bill’s current investments include Adamas Pharmaceuticals (NASDAQ: ADMS), Carrum Health, Clover Health, Employee Channel, Healthtap, Pacific Biosciences (NYSE: PACB), Reach, Splice Machine, what3words and WorkFusion.

 - Bill’s prior investments include OpenDNS (acquired by Cisco), Parallele (acquired by Affymetrix), Sabrix (acquired by Thomson Reuters Corp), Rocket Fuel (NASDAQ: FUEL), Rosetta Inpharmatics (NASDAQ: RSTA, acquired by Merck), Sequenta (acquired by Adaptive Biotechnologies), Ticketfly (acquired by Pandora), and Verinata (acquired by Illumina).